 Students who complete coursework for an associate's degree with a grade point average of at least 3.50 will be designated as graduating Cum Laude.
-Students completing an associate's degree with a 3.75 average or better will be designated as graduating Magna Cum Laude.
+Students completing an associate's degree with a 3.75 - 3.99 average will be designated as graduating Magna Cum Laude.
+Students completing an associate's degree with a 4.00 average will be designated as graduating Summa Cum Laude.
 An appropriate seal will be affixed to the diploma of each honor graduate.